 Awards from the Liverpool Shipwreck and Humane Society.

 As part of its commitment to make the River Mersey a safer place, MF&RS is at the front line in terms of developing new rescue techniques and

-like the �Pathfinder Rescue Sled and also the �Slide Raft� a 60 man, tow-able rescue raft.
-The MRU became was the first Rescue Service in the world to use the raft on fast
+equipment.
+This philosophy has, in recent years, seen the introduction of equipment like the Pathfinder Rescue Sled and also the Slide Raft, a 60 man, towable rescue raft.
+The Marine Rescue Unit was the first Rescue Service in the world to use the raft on fast-flowing tidal waters.

-Boat Crew�s are trained as Rescue Swimmers and are able to
+Boat crews are trained as Rescue Swimmers and are able to

 utilise a range of rescue equipment including rope systems.